microsoft/win32metadata/CONTRIBUTING.md

 * `<API>::return=[<Attribute>]`
   * Applies an attribute to the return value of an API (e.g. `DoDragDrop::return=[AlternateSuccessCodes]`)

+You can apply multiple attributes to an API (e.g. `[DoNotRelease][AlternateSuccessCodes]`) and also combine attributes with type remappings as shown in the `GetProcessHeaps` example above.

 Language projections can use the context provided by attributes to improve the developer experience for APIs decorated with them.

 ## Validating changes